 Drive-Through Flu Shot Clinic Planned at College on Oct.
 30

-The City of Santa Clarita, the L.A.
+The L.A.
 Department of Public Health and College of the Canyons along with the L.A.
 County Sheriff and Fire Departments, will be conducting a drive-through flu shot clinic on Friday, October 30, 2009.
 This is the fourth consecutive year for this activity, which features the dispensing of flu shots without people generally having to leave the comfort of their cars.

 The flu-shot production line will be conducted in the College of the Canyons Valencia campus parking lots off Rockwell Canyon Road, with shots being dispensed from 10 a.m. until 12:30 p.m., or as long as the vaccine lasts.